-• separation rates (by hospital state, residence state, remoteness areas and by quintiles of socioeconomic advantage/disadvantage) were directly age-standardised, using the estimated resident populations as at 30 June 2022.
-The estimated resident populations had the highest age group of 85 and over.

-separation rates by Indigenous status were directly age-standardised, using the projected Indigenous population (low series) as at 30 June 2022.
-The population for other Australians was based on the estimated resident populations as at 30 June 2022.
-As the projected Indigenous population estimates had a highest age group of 65 and over, standardised rates calculated for analyses by Indigenous status are not directly comparable with other standardised rates presented which used the highest age group of 85 and over.
+- separation rates (by hospital state, residence state, remoteness areas and by quintiles of socioeconomic advantage/disadvantage) were directly age-standardised, using the estimated resident populations that had the highest age group of 85 and over - separation rates by Indigenous status were directly age-standardised, using the projected Indigenous population estimates that had the highest age group of 65 and over.
+Hence standardised rates calculated for analyses by Indigenous status are not directly comparable with other standardised rates presented which used the highest age group of 85 and over.